ArchieGoldmill/NFSC_MBlurControl/mod/readme.txt

 This mod allows to control various settings of motion blur in game.

 How to install:
-1. Drop everything from "NFSCMBlurControl" to your game folder
+1. Drop everything from "Install" to your game folder
 2. Change settings in "scripts/NFSCMBlurControl.ini"

 Distribution: